 The light is so flat and uninteresting

-The following, ranked in order of importance, gives a rough outline of what I think about when taking a photo:
+The following, ranked in order of importance, is a rough outline of what I think about when taking a photograph:

 - Subject → expression?, body language?